serverless/serverless/docs/providers/spotinst/examples/node/README.md

 {"hello":"from NodeJS8.3 function"}
 ```

-Congrats you have just deployed and ran your Hello World function!
+Congrats you have deployed and ran your Hello World function!

 ## Short Hand Guide